vmunier/sbt-web-scalajs/README.md

 The plugin copies the Scala files to the sbt-web assets, so that they can be served to the browser and used for Source Maps.

-By default, Source Maps are enabled in both `fastOptJS` and `fullOptJS`.
+By default, Source Maps are enabled in both `fastLinkJS` and `fullLinkJS`.
-However, Source Maps can easily be disabled in `fullOptJS` by adding the following line to the Scala.js project's settings:
+However, Source Maps can easily be disabled in `fullLinkJS` by adding the following line to the Scala.js project's settings:
 ```
-scalaJSLinkerConfig in (Compile, fullOptJS) ~= (_.withSourceMap(false))
+scalaJSLinkerConfig in (Compile, fullLinkJS) ~= (_.withSourceMap(false))
 ```
 When Source Maps are disabled, the `.map` files and the Scala files are not copied and do not exist in the sbt-web assets.